Learn Indices Courses

 Candlestick Charts

-The information drawn by the candlesticks is known as OHCL - which represents Opening price, High, Low & Closing price.
+The data visually represented by Japanese candlesticks is collectively known as OHCL, signifying the Opening price, High extreme, Low extreme, and Closing price.

 1.Long and short Candles